MeeFoundation/ecosystem/README.md

 ### Tech

 - [Personal Data Stores](PDStores.md) - storage components that store personal data in a secure and structured manner.
-A *Personal Data Store* is a building block for building end-user Personal Data Services.
+A *Personal Data Store* is a building block for building end-user *Personal Data Services*.

 ### Contributions